-- If using console mode turn the DIP Switch 1 to ON position.
-For data communication from the serial device keep the switch to OFF position.
-In case of ON position data communication will be blocked and at OFF position console port access. - 2.
-For some RS-422/485 devices, which may not be designed to provide DB-9 connection, please check the pin definition to connect the devices. - 3.
-For the first time installation, you have to use console mode to setup the IP and TCP port configuration with RS-232 cable.
-Always use Cross Over cable, if using Straight Through, you must use "Null Modem" to use Telnet option.
+- 1. If using the console mode, turn DIP Switch 1 to the ON position.
+For data communication from the serial device keep the switch in the OFF position.
+If the switch is in the ON position, data communication will be blocked, and in the OFF position, console port access will be blocked. - 2.
+For some RS-422/485 devices which may not be designed to provide a DB-9 connection, please check the pin definition to connect the devices. - 3.
+For the initial installation, you must use the console mode to setup the IP and TCP port configuration with a RS-232 cable.
+Always use a cross-over cable; if using a straight-through cable, you must use a "Null Modem" cable to use the Telnet option.